SIDN/spin/doc/user/pcap_reader.md

 `spin-pcap-reader: caplen 1514 != len 1518,`
 indicates that you need to use this flag.

+`spin-pcap-reader` prints almost no messages to the console.
+Specifying the `-v` flag enables verbose mode, which shows messages about truncated packets, for example.

 ## Caveats

 The SPIN PCAP reader is not perfect.